Jen Pawol breaks MLB’s gender barrier as the first female umpire to work a regular-season game - WTOP News

-ATLANTA (AP) — Jen Pawol has made history as the first female umpire to work a regular-season game in the major leagues.
+ATLANTA (AP) — Jen Pawol felt love and support from fans, family, peers and players as she made history as the first female umpire to work a regular-season game in the major leagues.

+“It was amazing when we took the field,” Pawol said.
+“It seemed like quite a few people were clapping and calling my name.
+That was pretty intense and emotional.”

 Pawol’s much-anticipated debut came as the first base umpire for Saturday’s first game of a split doubleheader between the Atlanta Braves and Miami Marlins.
-She enjoyed a quiet first inning, watching as Braves right-hander Hurston Waldrep struck out the first two batters before Agustin Ramirez lined out to third baseman Nacho Alvarez.

-The Braves also were set down in order by Miami right-hander Ryan Gusto in the bottom of the first inning, with no calls from Pawol needed at first base.

-As the first base umpire, Pawol’s responsibility was to check Waldrep’s hands for foreign substances following the inning.
-During that brief encounter she also appeared to receive a warm greeting from Braves catcher Sean Murphy on his way to the dugout.
+It was a smooth debut.

+“She did a good job,” Braves manager Brian Snitker said.
+“You can tell she knows what she does.”

+Pawol said she had a group of about 30 friends and family members, including her father, at the game and she immediately identified a major difference of working in a major league stadium.
+Those familiar faces were not so easy to find at Truist Park.

+“When I looked up they weren’t in the lower tier like in the minor leagues,” Pawol said.
+“When I looked up it took me a while.
+Whoa, they’re up there!
+I’ll never forget that.
+That was just awesome.

+“The dream actually came true today.
+I’m still living in it.
+I’m so grateful to my family and Major League Baseball for creating such an incredible work environment. … I’m just so thankful.”

-Pawol’s first real test came in the third inning when she called Braves catcher Sean Murphy safe on a close play.
-Replays indicated Murphy may have been out, but Marlins manager Clayton McCullough did not challenge the call.
+Pawol’s first real test came in the third inning of Atlanta’s 7-1 win when she called Braves catcher Sean Murphy safe on a close play.
+Marlins manager Clayton McCullough did not challenge the call.

 Pawol also showed she will make animated calls.
-When Miami’s Xavier Edwards grounded into a double play, Pawol pumped her fist and lifted her leg when she called Edwards out in the third inning.
+When Miami’s Xavier Edwards grounded into a double play in the third inning, Pawol pumped her fist and lifted her leg when she called Edwards out.

 Pawol couldn’t help but notice her debut was being watched closely.
 Fans responded with a warm ovation when the video board focused on the umpire between innings, forcing her to take a quick glance at her image.

-Pawol will work third base in Saturday night’s second game of the doubleheader.
+Pawol worked third base in the second game of the doubleheader.
 She will be in the spotlight when she calls pitches behind the plate in Sunday’s final game of the series.
+As a rover, she’ll then be waiting for her next assignment.

+While she waits, the umpire cap she wore in her first game will be on the way to the Baseball Hall of Fame.

+“This is one of the proudest moments in all my career,” crew chief Chris Guccione said.
+“I’ve been blessed with working playoffs, I’ve worked two World Series, All-Star games, and this is right up there.
+It gives me chills even thinking about it.
+And the magnitude, it just hit me just now the magnitude of this thing and how hard she’s worked.

 There was much anticipation for her historic debut on Saturday.
 A crowd of photographers gathered while waiting for the umpires to walk onto the field from their entry ramp near the Marlins dugout.